Valentina A. Assenova

 Valentina A. Assenova is the Edward B. and Shirley R. Shils Endowed Term Assistant Professor of Management at the Wharton School, University of Pennsylvania, where she is a Govil Family Faculty Scholar, Mack Institute Research Fellow, and faculty affiliate of the Penn Development Research Initiative.
 Her research and teaching interests center on entrepreneurship and social entrepreneurship.
 Dr. Assenova holds a Ph.D., M.A., and M.Phil. from Yale University, an M.B.A. with first-class honors in International Management from the University of Cambridge, and a B.Sc. in Economics with honors from the Wharton School of the University of Pennsylvania, where she was an Andrew W. Mellon Fellow and a Joseph Wharton Research Scholar.

 At Wharton, she has developed and taught courses and seminars at the undergraduate, M.B.A., and Ph.D. levels, and has published award-winning research on issues related to early-stage startup formation, funding, and growth in leading disciplinary and interdisciplinary journals.
 Beyond Wharton, she has collaborated with organizations working to support founders and their enterprises including FINCA International, the U.S. International Development Finance Corporation, and Google for Startups on projects and initiatives that advance the quality and impact of entrepreneurship around the world.
-Her research has been covered by various funding agencies, think tanks, and media outlets, including the U.S. National Science Foundation, The New York Times, Fast Company, Marginal Revolution, Wharton Business Daily, and The Brookings Institution.
+Her research has been covered by various outlets, including the U.S. National Science Foundation, The New York Times, Fast Company, Marginal Revolution, Wharton Business Daily, and The Brookings Institution.

 Continue Reading